July 20th, 1884 — February 2nd, 1964

 Osborne’s next serial, Gordon of Ghost City (Universal, 1933) featured him prominently throughout its twelve chapters as a badman named Hank, one of the most vocal members of a band of rustlers led by Walter Miller and Ethan Laidlaw; when he wasn’t clashing with hero Buck Jones or grumbling about Jones’ persistent interference, he could usually be heard grouching about the ineptitude of his co-henchmen (“You shoot like a tenderfoot!”) or making crabbily sarcastic remarks about Laidlaw’s peremptory orders (“What a swell idea that guy’s got!”).

-The Vanishing Shadow (Universal, 1934) gave Osborne a memorable one-chapter bit as a shady but humane rum-runner–who, ignoring the cautions of a selfish associate, used his boat to save the hero and heroine (Onslow Stevens and Ada Ince) from drowning (“I ain’t gonna let a guy and a jane croak that way”), then warily but good-humoredly persuaded them to keep mum about his illegal cargo.
-He played a similarly helpful but less unusual passer-by in his second and last Mascot serial, The Law of the Wild (1934)–popping up just long enough to lend heroine Lucile Browne (seeking help for hero Bob Custer) his horse, after warning her of the animal’s wildness.
+Pirate Treasure (Universal, 1934) featured Osborne in a small role as a tough railroad brakeman who first gruffly rebuked hero Richard Talmadage for the latter’s death-defying landing on Osborne’s moving train, but then obligingly helped Talmadge fight off the crooks who were chasing the hero, when the villains boarded the train themselves.
+The Vanishing Shadow (Universal, 1934) gave Osborne another one-chapter bit as a similarly helpful character, a shady but humane rum-runner–who, ignoring the cautions of a selfish associate, used his boat to save the hero and heroine (Onslow Stevens and Ada Ince) from drowning (“I ain’t gonna let a guy and a jane croak that way”), then warily but good-humoredly persuaded them to keep mum about his illegal cargo.
+He was a Good Samaritan yet again in his second and last Mascot serial, The Law of the Wild (1934)–popping up just long enough to lend heroine Lucile Browne (seeking help for hero Bob Custer) his horse, after warning her of the animal’s wildness.

 In between his cameos in Shadow and Wild, Osborne played another notable recurring character, an outlaw named Kelsey, in The Red Rider (Universal, 1934).
 As one of the three regular henchmen of rustler/smuggler Walter Miller, he had less villainous screen time than Miller or his bandito partner Richard Cramer did, but got to clash frequently with hero Buck Jones–before ultimately joining with his fellow-heavies in a revolt against the double-crossing Miller.
 Osborne effectively (and entertainingly) helped to foreshadow this eventual upheaval in the villains’ ranks, by conveying growing skepticism and contempt during his interactions with his untrustworthy boss.